top of page

 Exploring the Route of 1000 Kasbahs in Morocco

-With its rich cultural heritage and otherworldly landscapes, the Route of 1000 Kasbahs is truly enchanting.
+With its rich cultural heritage and otherworldly landscapes, the Route of 1000 Kasbahs is truly enchanting and one of my favourite areas to explore.
 It takes you through the heart of Morocco, where a mosaic of ancient fortified cities, lush oases and rugged desert landscapes combine.
 This is a land where the past and present intertwine seamlessly, allowing you to immerse yourself in historical scenes depicted on the silver screen while experiencing the comings and goings of modern-day village life.

 In this article, I’ll explain everything you need to know about exploring the Route of 1000 Kasbahs in Morocco, including where it is and a suggested itinerary.
 I’ve also included recommended places to stay along the route, several of which are kasbahs themselves.